sammuthaiga/sammuthaiga/README.md

 ### Hi there 👋

-**Wondering what am doing here?
+**Wondering what I am doing here?

 Well here are some answers for you

-- 🔭 I’m currently working on Moringa School bootcamp
+- 🔭 I’m currently working as an intern at GAOTek Inc.
-- 🌱 learning Ruby
+- 🌱 AI, Sourcing, web development, SEO, Graphics, UI/UX
 - 👯 I’m looking to collaborate on full-stack development
 - 🤔Can help with software development
 - 💬 Ask me about anything anytime